rockyhuiop/CSCI3100-Little-Twitter/README.md

 but this is still messy for mixing functionalities and code, So we can use a MVC mode
 We add controller into our code, simpliy saying is to seperate the function and detail of the function into two seperate files
+---

-all of the things mentioned in section 5 can be seen in app.js as an example
+All of the things mentioned in section 5 can be seen in app.js as an example